CDSoft/FizzBuzz/fizzbuzz.md

 LuaX can cross-compile scripts from and to any of these platforms.

-LuaX comes with a standard Lua interpretor and provides some libraries (embeded in a single executable, no external dependency required):
+LuaX comes with a standard Lua interpretor and provides some libraries (embedded in a single executable, no external dependency required):

 - [LuaX interactive usage](https://github.com/CDSoft/luax/blob/master/doc/repl.md): improved Lua REPL